datakurre/collective.recipe.nix/README.rst

    $ nix-shell zest.releaser.nix --run fullrelease

-And launching python with all Plone dependencies with:
+And launching python with all Plone dependencies (after removing buildout created site.py) with:

 .. code:: bash

+   $ rm -f parts/instance/site.py parts/instance/site.pyc
    $ nix-shell plone.nix --run python

 And Plone could be started by entering the following lines into the